Ilroy/DS_Final_Project/project_findings.md

   | `addr_unit`     | 0.771925      |
   | `neighborhood`  | 0.021442      |

-- From initial finding, missing values in categories account for less than 10% of data in data set except `line` (29%). we expected the difference will not be significant

-- In most cases, we impute missing values of a category by its mean.
-For missing `line` values, we used mode of `zipcode` and `line` in that area.

-This dataset did have a decent amount of missing data but most of which were on features that weren’t critical to our models, like 'line' and 'unit'.
+- This dataset did have a decent amount of missing data but most of which were on features that weren’t critical to our models, like `line` and `unit`.
 One feature that did need an extensive amount of correcting was `size_sqft` as it had a lot of values with 0.
 In order to handle these values we imputed values based on the avg of listings with similar bedrooms and bathrooms.
 To impute the other

+- In most cases, we impute missing values of a category by its mean.
+For missing `line` values, we used mode of `zipcode` and `line` in that area.

 ```(c) Are there any other aspects of the data your exploration shows might be problematic?```
  - Our exploration showed potential issues with `floor_count` and `floor number` as they seemed to show